FabricFabricHarness

 A TypeScript framework for building durable, deployable autonomous agents.

-Fabric Harness is a TypeScript framework for building durable, deployable autonomous agents.
+Fabric Harness is a headless TypeScript framework for building durable, deployable autonomous agents.
 You write agents in .fabricharness/agents/, run them locally for development, and deploy the same code to Node, Docker, a Temporal worker, Cloudflare Workers + Sandbox, or Foundry Hosted Agents on Azure.

 Why a framework, not just an SDK